-We work in a simulation-based framework and define full security for DKG protocols via a corresponding ideal functionality that (in particular) prevents bias and ensures guaranteed output delivery.
+As noted above, we work in a simulation-based framework and define full security for DKG protocols via a corresponding ideal functionality that (in particular) prevents bias and ensures guaranteed output delivery.
 We also show in Appendix A several other ideal functionalities for DKG one might consider.
-Although such simulation-based definitions seem to us the most natural way to define security, several recent works have instead given (different) game-based definitions that are quite complex, somewhat difficult to interpret or compare to one another, and hard to use in a modular fashion when designing threshold protocols based on them.
-We hope our definitional treatment, though perhaps obvious to those familiar with MPC, will be useful for future work.
+Although such simulation-based definitions seem to us the most natural way to define security, several recent works have instead given (different) game-based definitions that are quite complex, somewhat difficult to interpret or compare to one another, and hard to use in a modular fashion when designing threshold protocols relying on them.
+We believe our definitional treatment, though perhaps obvious to those familiar with MPC, will be useful for future work.